basalt-plateau/foam_pet_G1/readme.md

 # Foam pet
 This is a pet that can interact with Aptos from offline.

+A Foam Pet with a Docker Vehicle or a PyPI vehicle
+can be adopted from here.

 ----